BrycenGit/stock-market/readme.md

   - Create .env file and enter API_KEY:Your Key
   - Save .env file into project for access

-## Website

--link

 ## Known Bugs

 There is a limit to data when using the free version on iex cloud.
-This product calls on many data points so to run stably you will need to have a paid account with iex cloud.
+Since this product uses many data points, it is highly recommended to have paid account for a more stable product.

 ## Support and contact details